Skip to content

 Payroll processing means distributing and calculating workers' wages, which includes benefits and deductions, tax withholding, and making sure that workers are paid accurately and on time.

-PEOs handle every aspect of payroll, from scheduling the timely issuance of pay cheques or direct deposits to calculating compensation, such as overtime, standard wages, and fringe benefits.
-They provide accurate labor-cost estimation, which helps construction companies with project planning and wage distribution.
+PEOs handle every aspect of payroll, from scheduling pay cheques or direct deposits to calculating overtime, standard wages, and fringe benefits.
+Accurate labor-cost estimation helps construction companies with project planning and wage distribution.

 Ensure HR compliance